oanakristian/smooth-scroll/README.md

-# smooth-scroll description
+# smooth-scroll
-smooth scroll on every page that has an anchor link
+Description: smooth scroll on every page that has an anchor link

-# I've added HTML + CSS template just to see more easily how it works.
+Note: I've added HTML + CSS template just to see more easily how it works.